nicoladebbia/CredLink/docs/trust-of-the-build.md

-# Trust of the Build - C2 Concierge Supply Chain Security
+# Trust of the Build - CredLink Supply Chain Security

-This document explains how to verify the integrity, provenance, and security of C2 Concierge releases.
+This document explains how to verify the integrity, provenance, and security of CredLink releases.

 ## Overview

-Every C2 Concierge release includes:
+Every CredLink release includes:
 - **Cryptographic signatures** using Sigstore keyless signing
 - **SLSA provenance attestations** from GitHub Actions
 - **SBOMs** in SPDX 2.3 and CycloneDX formats